BatchClayderman/topKMining/README.md

 The development of top-$k$ mining algorithms of the branch of the TTFE.

+## Datasets

+Six famous datasets are included.

+Example datasets used for algorithm debugging, testing, and tracking are proposed.

+A Python script is written for 2D dataset generation.

 ## Codes

 The following are the codes of the top $k$ mining algorithms.